discord-akairo/discord-akairo/docs/general/updates.md

 # Changes in this fork of akairo
+## for support regarding this pr you can ping @tricked in akairo discord general or preferably join [my discord](https://discord.gg/KkMKCchJb8) and ask there

 ## Slash commands
 For slash commands to work you need to add `execSlash` to the command, and when it recieves a slash command it will run `execSlash`.